thereferences/practice/docs/source/services/algorithms.md

 In brief:

-> Efficiently address questions, but the priority is in-depth and unambiguous explanations.
+> Efficiently address inquiries; in-depth and unambiguous explanations is the priority.

 Never use the phrase ``research shows that''; if a study or paper has an excellent explanation share the source details.